Cardano-Forge/weld/README.md

 ### Usage with Bitcoin

+Weld builds upon the `@sats-connect/core` library to create a unified API to interact with multiple Bitcoin wallets.

+Currently, Weld supports both the [xverse](https://www.xverse.app/) and [unisat](https://unisat.io/) wallets, but we plan to add support for any [WBIP004](https://wbips.netlify.app/wbips/WBIP004) compliant wallet once it gains wider adoption.

-First, make sure all required dependencies are installed:
+To use Weld's Bitcoin tools, make sure all required dependencies are installed:

 ```bash
 npm install @ada-anvil/weld @sats-connect/core